 A/B testing is one of the most effective ways to understand user experience through web design and development.
 All you need to get started is a metric for success and two different but similar ads, web pages, or emails to experiment with among your consumers.
 The content they choose could tell you a lot about your current strategy.

-Ready to subject your website visitors to calculated content quiz?
+Ready to subject your website visitors to a calculated content quiz?
 Study up on the ABCs of A/B testing before you get started on your next marketing campaign.

 A is for Accessibility